-What Hearing God’s Voice During These Times Can Do for Your Heart
+What Hearing God's Voice During This Season Can Do for Your Heart

 by Michael Desgrosseilliers

 In the middle of a conversation, have you ever stopped and said to yourself, “Wow—I don’t think this person is really listening to me?”

 When we can tell the other person isn’t actually listening to what we’re trying to say, something happens inside our heart.
 There’s often an immediate response.
 We start to feel frustrated, even anxious.

 But when someone listens to us, all of that changes.

 Everything calms within us.
 Our heart feels heard and validated.
 The other person’s simple act of listening helps to heal and restore the relationship.
 To whatever degree it was damaged or there was distance or a lack of health, their decision to listen begins to heal the rift.